manualbashing/manualbashing.github.io/content/en/posts/decode-powershell-securestring-linux.md

 Write-Host "Password: $password | Decoded Password: $decodedPassword"
 ```

-Under Windows this will not lead to a useful value for `$decodedPassword`, as Windows systems encrypt the *secure string* based on the profile of the current User and Host.
-Under Linux the value for `$password` and `$decodedPassword` will be identical.
+On Windows this will not lead to a useful value for `$decodedPassword`, as Windows systems encrypt the *secure string* based on the profile of the current User and Host.
+On Linux the value for `$password` and `$decodedPassword` will be identical.

-So better find another way to store your automation secrets under Linux or even better: avoid them alltogether by using certificates or managed identities if possible.
+So better find another way to store your automation secrets on Linux or even better: avoid them alltogether by using certificates or managed identities if possible.